 Build Better Brand Messaging.

 Getting personas together and investing in personalized content is a start, but you also need to analyze the personality of your brand to ensure your tone and messages resonate with your targets.
 For years, B2B companies have gotten away with having bland brands that simply convey a professional, matter-of-fact tone, but we’re in an age where having your message stand out in a sea of content may require rethinking your brand messaging.
-That doesn’t have to mean you start addressing social issues on behalf of your brand as some high-profile B2C companies have (a decision that should be
+That doesn’t have to mean you start addressing social issues on behalf of your brand as some high-profile B2C companies have (a decision that should be carefully evaluated

 under any circumstances) or that you have to totally change your tone, but it does mean you should take steps to determine if your brand is being heard and perceived the way you would like it to be.